CM2S/piglot/docs/joss_paper/paper.md

 In particular, focus is placed on derivative-free optimisation, to allow compatibility with black-solvers where gradient information may be unavailable.
 In this context, an extensible interface for coupling with physics solvers is provided, encouraging contributions from the community to the package.
 As long as the solver can return a time-response for the fields of interest, it is possible to optimise it with `piglot`.
-Currently, interfaces for several solvers are included in the package, namely a solver for fitting analytical functions, and interfaces for our in-house finite element code `Links` (derived from HYPLAS), for the commercial finite element software `Abaqus`, and for the open-source clustering-based reduced-order model `CRATE` package [@Ferreira2023].
+Currently, interfaces for several solvers are included in the package, namely a solver for fitting analytical functions, and interfaces for our in-house finite element code `Links` (derived from HYPLAS), for the commercial finite element software `Abaqus`, and the open-source clustering-based reduced-order model `CRATE` package [@Ferreira2023].

 For the optimisation itself, several methods are implemented and available, such as DIRECT, LIPO, and Bayesian optimisation, among others.
 Particularly, a significant effort has been employed in Bayesian optimisation algorithms, backed with an open-source implementation [@balandatBoTorchFrameworkEfficient2020] and allowing for single- and (scalarised) multi-objective optimisation of both noise-free and stochastic objectives.